 in Black is an odd album in that Immortal seemed to run away from the style that they utilized on At the Heart of Winter, in an effort to revisit and improve upon Blizzard

 Beasts.
-While the result was much better than that atrocity, it was still a let down and many fans were grateful that
+While the result was better than that atrocity, it was still a let down and many fans were grateful that they

-they got back on track with Sons of Northern Darkness, a couple years later.
-This
+got back on track with Sons of Northern Darkness, a couple years later.
+This is certainly

 (11 Oct.
 2006)